Triton-Baja/Data-Acquisition/.mds/8_Files.md

 	printf("%s\n", line.c_str());

-  //Manually extracting the names by looking for the comma separator
+  	// Manually extracting the names by looking for the comma separator
 	int i = 0;
 	int j = 0;